 - Their 3 eyes symbolize perfect knowledge of the Past, Present, and Future.

-- These deities are not seen as having material, tangible bodies of flesh, blood, and bone, but bodies of light, vivid and translucent like a rainbow, and totally immaterial, like the reflection of the moon in water.
+These deities are not seen as having material, tangible bodies of flesh, blood, and bone.
+But the bodies are of light, vivid and translucent like a rainbow.
+Totally immaterial, like the reflection of the moon in the water.

-Wrathful deities are full of wisdom and love and the power to alleviate pain/misery.
+Wrathful deities are full of wisdom and love and the power to reduce pain.
 There are many meditational deities that have both peaceful and wrathful forms.

 Beauty is everywhere and one is fulfilled and serene all the time.

 Ordinary beauty is a source of joy, but spiritual beauty has a unique value.
 It inspires in us the conviction that enlightenment both exists and can be attained.

 A sacred art always seeks to express this beauty, whether the mode of expression is music, dance, painting, or simple contemplation.